JuliaPlots/Plots.jl/docs/src/backends.md

 | `:surface`, `:wireframe` | display_option | see [GR doc](https://gr-framework.org/julia-gr.html#GR.surface-e3e6f234cc6cd4713b8727c874a5f331) |

 ## [Plotly / PlotlyJS](https://github.com/spencerlyon2/PlotlyJS.jl)
-These are treated as separate backends, though they share much of the code and use the Plotly JavaScript API.
+These are treated as separate backends, though they share much of the code and use the `Plotly` `JavaScript` `API`.
-`plotly()` is the only dependency-free plotting option, as the required JavaScript is bundled with Plots.
+`plotly()` is the only dependency-free plotting option, as the required JavaScript is bundled with `Plots`.
-It can create inline plots in IJulia, or open standalone browser windows when run from the Julia REPL.
+It can create inline plots in IJulia, or open standalone browser windows when run from the `Julia` `REPL`.

 `plotlyjs()` is the preferred option, and taps into the great functionality of Spencer Lyon's PlotlyJS.jl.
-Inline IJulia plots can be updated from any cell... something that makes this backend stand out.
+Inline `IJulia` plots can be updated from any cell... something that makes this backend stand out.
-From the Julia REPL, it taps into Blink.jl and Electron to plot within a standalone GUI window... also very cool.
+From the `Julia` `REPL`, it taps into `Blink.jl` and `Electron` to plot within a standalone `GUI` window... also very cool.
-Also, PlotlyJS supports saving the output to more formats than Plotly, such as EPS and PDF, and thus is the recommended version of Plotly for developing publication-quality figures.
+Also, `PlotlyJS` supports saving the output to more formats than `Plotly`, such as `EPS` and `PDF`, and thus is the recommended version of `Plotly` for developing publication-quality figures.

+In order to save a `Plotly` figure in a format different than `html` (e.g. `pdf` or `png`), one needs to install and import `PlotlyKaleido` explicitly in order to trigger the `Plots` [extension](https://pkgdocs.julialang.org/v1/creating-packages/#Conditional-loading-of-code-in-packages-(Extensions)).

 ```@example backends
 plotlyjs(); backendplot(n = 2)  #hide
-png("backends_plotlyjs.png")  #hide=#
+png("backends_plotlyjs.png")  #hide
 ```
 ![](backends_plotlyjs.png)